Accenture/mercury/pm2-examples/kafka/README.md

 do "pm2 list"

-# Event node, Hazelcast and Kafka

-They are mutually exclusive.
-The hazelcast and kafka process files are here as an example only.

 # Starting multiple applications

 Once the applications are built, you can start them in this sequence.
 Kafka and presence-monitor are pre-requisites for the user applications.
 The language-connector is a helper app or sidecar for non-Java applications. e.g. Python.